-5 Refreshing Bourbon Cocktails to Make This Summer
+5 Refreshing Summer Bourbon Cocktails To Sip This Season

 They're easy to make, refreshing, and best sipped slowly in some small patch of shade.

 Few things hit as right or taste as refreshing in the summertime as a well-made bourbon cocktail.
 Sure, gin and tonics, as well as vodka- and rum-based drinks, often get the shiniest spot in the summer months.
 But the classic Kentucky spirit, which mellows over years in the hot Southern climate, is especially fitting on the warmer days.
 When stirred into a cocktail, it strikes the right balance between bracing and oh-god-give-me-another.
-Here are five bourbon cocktail recipes that are simple to mix and ideal for sipping slowly when the temperatures threaten to overwhelm even the most resilient dad.
+A The only problem?
+There are so many great options.
+To help you out, are five bourbon cocktail recipes that are simple to mix and ideal for sipping slowly when the temperatures threaten to overwhelm even the most resilient dad.